 As part of the Disability and Wellbeing Team, and reporting to the Counsellor/Team Leader, you will be a student counsellor working two days per week, providing individual (no more than six sessions) and group therapy to students with a wide range of personal difficulties, to support their learning progression.
-You will be an accredited counsellor receiving professional supervision and work within the ethical framework of a relevant professional body and in accordance with University policy, strategy and regulations.
-There are a number of posts available you should declare in your letter of application which sub team shift pattern you are available to work in.
+Ideally, you will be an accredited counsellor receiving professional supervision and work within the ethical framework of a relevant professional body and in accordance with University policy, strategy and regulations.
+Please note you must hold professional accreditation as a counsellor or within 12 months of being awarded accreditation to be eligible to apply for these posts.